 Toro Cloud’s low-code iPaaS Martini solves this problem by saving developers from the trouble of writing repetitive and laborious cookie-cutter code to create and manage APIs, integrate applications, create application microservices, manage data, and to automate workflows.

 On the other hand, businesses looking to leverage the operations of their business through the use of a low-code development platform to create custom line of business (LOB) applications can look at Bellini.
 This is an API-centric development environment for creating the user interface (UI) of web applications primarily intended for use as LOBs.

 Bellini takes a low-code, drag-and-drop approach to building applications using reusable AngularJS components and binding them to backend APIs.

 Used in conjunction with Martini, developers would now be able to create APIs and build the front end application using the API with Bellini.

 So, should businesses start paying attention, or even care, about low-code?

 The answer is a definitive and resounding YES.

-Low-code application development can be a viable solution for businesses that are looking to overcome expensive IT infrastructure and the shortage of IT talent within an organization.
+Low-code application development can be a viable solution for businesses that are looking to overcome expensive IT infrastructure and the shortage of IT talent within an organisation.

-The utilization of a low-code platform would also enable the deeper involvement of business managers and owners with their development teams.
-Furthermore, if an organization is looking to integrate its legacy systems, provide better customer experiences, keep up with industry regulations, and stay ahead of the competition, going low-code may be the best solution for them.
+The utilisation of a low-code platform would also enable the deeper involvement of business managers and owners with their development teams.
+Furthermore, if an organisation is looking to integrate its legacy systems, provide better customer experiences, keep up with industry regulations, and stay ahead of the competition, going low-code may be the best solution for them.